-- Students are expected to give formal feedback to the DCE and the CEF regarding the clinical experience via The APTA Physical Therapist Student Evaluation of Experience and Clinical Instruction form and the SCE Evaluation form.
-It is recommended that the SCCE/CI keeps a copy which may be used for self-assessment and development.
-The DCE may choose to follow-up on information provided via this tool at the time of the midterm visit or otherwise as appropriate. - During the LCE midterm visit/review, the DCE or faculty designee observes the clinical environment and provides feedback which may enhance the teaching/learning experience. - The Program provides, as deemed appropriate, general announcements and information regarding the University and Program to clinical education faculty via either written, verbal, or online communications.
+• Students are expected to give formal feedback to the DCE and the CEF regarding the clinical experience via the Physical Therapist Student Evaluation of Experience and Clinical Instruction forms.
+The DCE

-- The DCE or designee present information accumulated through SIG meetings such as IACCC-CEF annual meeting. - The DCE obtains information regarding post professional educational needs of the CIs via course evaluation surveys at Program sponsored continuing education events.
-Assessment and development of educational opportunities are communicated to the CEF via email and University website.
+- may choose to follow up on information provided via this tool at the time of the midterm visit or otherwise as appropriate. - During the LCE midterm visit/review, the DCE or faculty designee observes the clinical environment and provides feedback which may enhance the teaching/learning experience. - The Program provides, as deemed appropriate, general announcements and information regarding the University and Program to clinical education faculty via either written, verbal, or online communications. - The DCE or designee presents information accumulated through SIG meetings such as the IACCC-CEF annual meeting. - The DCE obtains information regarding the post-professional educational needs of the CIs via course evaluation surveys at Program-sponsored continuing education events.
+Assessment and development of educational opportunities are communicated to the CEF via email and the University website.